gran4/AI-InvestiBot/README.md

 # Introduction

-This repository is currently under active development.The project aims to provide unique features that are not commonly found in other stock bots.
+This repository is currently under active development.
+The project aims to be more accurate than other projects by providing innovative features not often found in other stock bots.

 # Contact Us
 Discord: https://discord.gg/uHqBrqrr